mindspore-ai/docs/install/mindspore_ascend_install_conda_en.md

     - If you prefer the complete capabilities provided by Conda, you can choose to download [Anaconda3](https://repo.anaconda.com/archive/).
     - If you want to save disk space or prefer custom Conda installation, you can choose to download [Miniconda3](https://repo.anaconda.com/miniconda/).

-- Ensure that the Ascend AI processor software package (Ascend Data Center Solution 21.0.3) are installed, please refer to the [Installation Guide](https://support.huawei.com/enterprise/zh/doc/EDOC1100226552?section=j003).
+- Ensure that the Ascend AI processor software package (Ascend Data Center Solution 21.0.4) are installed, please refer to the [Installation Guide].

     - Ensure that the current user has the right to access the installation path `/usr/local/Ascend`of Ascend AI processor software package, If not, the root user needs to add the current user to the user group where `/usr/local/Ascend` is located.
 For the specific configuration, please refer to the software package instruction document.